Axway/open-banking-docs/content/en/docs/Validation/fdx/_index.md

 Retrieve the postman files.

 1. Go to the Marketplace and click **Products** to access the API Product.
 2. Browse to the API Product you would like to test and go to **Documentation** tab.
-Alternatively you can click on `How To Consume APIs` section from the **Overview** tab
+Alternatively you can click on `How To Consume APIs` section from the **Overview** tab.
 3. Click the **Postman Collection** and **Postman Environment** links to download the Collection and Environment files.

 {{% alert title="Note" color="primary" %}} Postman collections also have their own documentation and you can follow these instructions within postman after importing the collection.{{% /alert %}}